leonitousconforti/the-moby-effect/docs/modules/demux/Common.ts.md

 ## responseToStreamingSocketOrFail

 Transforms an http response into a multiplexed stream socket or a raw stream socket.
-If the response is neither a multiplexed stream socket nor a raw, then an error will be returned.
+If the response is neither a multiplexed stream socket nor a raw or can not be transformed, then an error will be returned.

+FIXME: this function relies on a hack to expose the underlying tcp socket from the http client response.
+This will only work in NodeJs, not tested in Bun/Deno yet, and will never work in the browser.

 **Signature**